Resources for Freelancers Navigating COVID-19

 Recording Safely

-As communities begin to lift travel restrictions and businesses reopen, we’re seeing calls for tape syncs begin to trickle in, both on AIR’s tape sync forum and on other radio lists.
-While it may be possible to maintain an appropriate distance and gather high quality recordings safely, a conventional tape sync arrangement may put the recordist and the subject in very close contact.
+While it may be possible to maintain an appropriate distance and gather high quality recordings safely, a conventional tape sync arrangement puts the recordist and the subject in very close contact.
+It is not clear yet whether vaccinated individuals can still transmit the virus.
+Even if you are vaccinated, you may unwittingly carry COVID-19 to another person.

 AIR has compiled an extensive round up of remote recording tips and tricks that many producers have used to avoid tape syncs altogether.